SamBaker101/PATT_MK0/README.md

 The model is broken into 3 primary sections, one for each axis.
 The Y-axis assembly includes the print plate while the X-axis includes the hotend and extruder.
 Each of these main assemblies is further divided into sub assemblies to isolate different segments such as motor drives, frame segments, ect.

 All models were created using FreeCAD 1.0.
-FreeCAD can be downloaded at the following link to access or modify the files:
+FreeCAD can be downloaded at the following link.

 https://www.freecad.org/